Vehicle registration plates of Liberia

 Liberia requires its residents to register their motor vehicles and display vehicle registration plates.
-Nigeria and Liberia are the only two African countries that use the North American standard 6 × 12 inches (152 × 300 mm).
+Nigeria, Liberia, Somalia are the only three African countries that use the North American standard 6 × 12 inches (152 × 300 mm).

 Private vehicles are prefixed "A" (personal), "B", and "C", probably for cargo.

 Diplomatic Corps

 The diplomatic fleet is identified by a code consisting of up to three numbers, followed by CD or CMD and another number.